acend/argocd-basics-training/content/en/docs/02/_index.md

 ```
 {{% /onlyWhenNot %}}
 {{% onlyWhen no-argocd-cli %}}
-To configure automatic sync, edit the example-application.yaml (or use the UI):
+To configure automatic sync, configure the `syncPolicy` and set it to `automated` by editing the `example-application.yaml` (or use the UI) a:

 ```yaml
 apiVersion: argoproj.io/v1alpha1